PrometheusVault/ember/docs/operations.md

 `/vault` inside Docker without a bind mount), Ember falls back to `./.ember_runtime/logs/agents/core.log` and surfaces a warning at startup.

+Need to see exactly what llama.cpp is doing?
+Set `logging.level: DEBUG` (or run `EMBER_LOG_LEVEL=DEBUG python -m ember`) to stream planner prompts, raw model output, and responder prompts directly in the REPL.
+Drop back to `INFO` for a quieter day-to-day experience.

 ## Inspecting agents

 - Run `/agents` to see every registered agent, whether it is currently enabled